Onkar2408/Diwali-Sales-Data-Analysis-using-PYTHON/README.md

 2. Improving customer experience by analyze sales data.
 3. Increase revenue.

+Firstly I have to import libraries such as pandas, numpy, matplotlib and seaborn in jupyter notebook

 # Loading .csv file using pandas
-The steps I followed to complete my projects are as follows:
-Firstly I have to import libraries such as pandas, numpy, matplotlib and seaborn Then I load  the csv file containing all the raw data using pandas function pd.read_csc()
+Then I load  the csv file containing all the raw data using pandas function pd.read_csc()

 # Data Cleaning